 The 2004 Tour de France was his final Tour.
 He signed off by breaking the polka dot jersey record, winning a 7th time and surpassing record-holders Lucien van Impe and Federico Bahamontes.
 Both had non-favourable words to say about Virenque as a result.
 After riding the Olympic Games road race at the end of the 2004 season, Richard Virenque retired from the sport of cycling.

 2005 saw the creation of Virenque Design which designed and sold jewellery, it doesn’t appear to still exist in 2020.
 2005 also saw Virenque commentate on French Eurosport for the first time.
-This partnership continued until 2018, where after being asked to cut his salary by 60%, Virenque left Eurosport.
+This partnership continued until 2018, when after being asked to cut his salary by 60%, Virenque left Eurosport.
 Richard Virenque also took part in and won the French version of I’m a Celebrity…Get Me Out of Here! in 2006.

 Description of the cartoon above: